-Analysis of gait biomechanics in healthy adults during normal and constrained walking
+Analysis of gait biomechanics in neurotypical adults during unconstrained and constrained walking

-As the first step towards that goal, we have designed the study you are invited to participate in, provided you meet the inclusion/exclusion criteria.
+As part of our overall research goal to develop a framework for a user-tailored technology-assisted gait therapy, we have designed a human study you are invited to participate in, provided you meet the inclusion criteria.
 These criteria are necessary to make the study feasible and to allow us to focus on specific research questions we want to investigate.
-The goal of this study is to learn more about healthy adults’ walking patterns and compensatory mechanisms, which will form a starting point for the patient studies to come, as well as for the framework this project aims to design.
+The goal is to learn more about neurotypical adults’ walking patterns and compensatory mechanisms, which will inform future patient studies as well as the framework we aim to develop.
 (The study was approved by the Ethics Committee of the University of Melbourne on 11/01/2021, #:2021-20623-15928-5.)

 Below are a few key points to know about the study.
 You can download more details and the consent form you will be asked to sign if you decide to participate using the links below.
 As a participant, you are: